Top 10 Do’s and Don’ts at the Workplace

 4. Don’t Bring your emotions to the office

 You do not have to tell your desk neighbor about your sob story from last week.
 They may not even be interested in listening to you and you are wasting both their and your time which you could have used to complete a task.
-If you really cannot concentrate on your work due to any unforeseen circumstances, then you should take a sabbatical.
+If you cannot concentrate on your work due to unforeseen circumstances, you should take a sabbatical.
 Take time to deal with your problems and do not carry your emotional baggage to work.
 However, if something at work is bothering you, it is better to talk to the human resources department so that it does not interfere with your work.

 5. Don’t use multiple exclamations or emojis in your emails